Prepared by: Andrea Gomez, Temple University

-Wary of foreign officers, Steuben was not initially given a commission but asked to serve as acting Inspector General of the army.
-In March, he began drilling soldiers that he formed into a model company.
-To prepare for the lessons, he wrote his drill steps down (which were then translated into English), memorized the English words, and then demonstrated the steps to the soldiers.
+With American leadership wary of foreign officers at the time, Steuben was not initially given a commission but asked to serve as acting Inspector General of the army.
+In March he began drilling soldiers that he formed into a model company.
+Speaking only Germand and French, he wrote down his drill steps in French, which were then translated into English by aides.
+During training, he peronally demonstrated the steps to the soldiers.
 Amusing at times because of his lack of English, Steuben’s colorful character quickly won the respect and enjoyment of the soldiers, but not necessarily the officers.
-Tradition has it that he would attempt to convey his orders with sign language when confusion over his lack of English ensued.
-When that did not work, he would curse and swear.
+Tradition has it that he would attempt to convey his orders with sign language when confusion over his lack of English.
+When that did not work, he would curse, stomp, and swear, which became a source of amusement for the troops.
 While at Valley Forge, Steuben initiated progressive training for troops, new and more efficient steps for handling firearms, and improved camp sanitation.
 He earned General George Washington’s trust and respect, and on May 5, 1778, the day before the celebration of the French Alliance, he was given the commission of Inspector General in the American army.
 The commands he wrote out day by day for drill were published in 1779 as the Regulations for the Order and Discipline of the Troops of the United States.
 This manual was the official manual of the army until the War of 1812.

 Born in Zurich, Switzerland to a family of five children, Jakob Otto Schweizer was a dedicated and talented artist.
 The arts, especially music, were always a part of his life from a young age.
 Although a talented pianist, art was his true passion.
-He quit high school to apprentice with a sculptor in Zurich, and in 1879 left his apprenticeship to enroll in Zurich’s Industrial Art School when was 16 years old.
+He quit high school to apprentice with a sculptor in Zurich, and in 1879 left his apprenticeship to enroll in Zurich’s Industrial Art School when he was 16 years old.
 In 1882, Schweizer went to the Royal Academy of Art in Dresden.
 Keeping on the move, he went to Florence in 1889, living in Italy from 1889-1894.
 This time in Florence greatly influenced his renaissance inspired artistic style.
 When work dried up in Europe Schweizer decided to move to the United States in 1894.
-When he first arrived he lived in New York City, but after a year moved to Philadelphia.
-Schweizer took a job at Ketterinus Lithograph Company (Fourth and Arch Streets); he worked there until he was laid off due a strike in 1906.
+When he first arrived he lived in New York City, but moved to Philadelphia after a year.
+Schweizer took a job at Ketterinus Lithograph Company (Fourth and Arch Streets).
+He worked there until he was laid off due a strike in 1906.

 Ceremonies and Organizations

-Today there are still many ceremonies that honor General von Steuben in the Philadelphia area.
-The following is a list of annual celebrations, and their web-sites.
+Today there are still many ceremonies that honor General von Steuben in the Philadelphia area:

 Sources and Collections